harwoeck/liblog/README.md

 ### Getting started

 - `go get github.com/harwoeck/liblog/contract` - provides the *liblog* interface, and an implementation that only relies on Go's standard library
-- Use `contract.NewStdImpl(...StdImplOption)` by default inside your package, but give users the option to specify their own logging implementation (`contract.Logger`)
+- Use `contract.NewStd(...StdOption)` by default inside your package, but give users the option to specify their own logging implementation (`contract.Logger`)

 ### Usage